 ENDS product vendors confront a new legal landscape after Congress expanded the Prevent All Cigarette Trafficking (“PACT”) Act to cover vaping devices.
-Starting Tuesday, April 27, ENDS products will no longer be sent through the U.S. Postal Service.
-FedEx, UPS, and a few other delivery services have already complied.
+Starting Tuesday, April 27, ENDS products will no longer be sent through the U.S. Postal Service, FedEx, UPS, and a few other delivery services.
 The PACT Act now applies to all Electronic Nicotine Delivery Systems, or “ENDS”, which include electronic devices that, through an aerosolized solution, deliver nicotine, flavor, or any other substance.

 Not only does the new law affect mailing ENDS products, but it also includes “any component…part, or accessory of a device.”
 This means companies selling, manufacturing, or shipping ENDS products or parts across state lines, should be closely monitoring the outcome of this new law and carefully consider whether it leads to new legal responsibilities.
-Even if it is batteries or packaging and not the ENDS product itself.
+This includes batteries and packaging, even though they are not ENDS products in themselves.

 Sellers of ENDS products should focus on three main parts of the Act which include registration, reporting. and shipping.

-From here on out, companies selling ENDS products will have to use an alternative method to shop for their products.
+From here on out, companies selling ENDS products will have to use an alternative method to ship their products.
 These companies must also report every shipment made monthly to their respective state tax administrator.
-The report must be sent with a copy of the invoices for the previous month’s sales or a memorandum of required invoice information.
-They must also collect and retain for four years, city/town, and zip code of customers.
+The report must be sent with a copy of the invoices for the previous month’s sales, or a memorandum of required invoice information.
+They must also collect and retain the city/town and zip code of customers for four years.
 Again, these reporting requirements only apply if the destination-state taxes ENDS.

 Violations of the PACT Act, codified at 15 U.S.C. § 375-378, have civil as well as criminal consequences.
 The new changes make it necessary for all companies that deal with ENDS products to carefully review whether the PACT Act amendments apply them and decide how to comply.